-King’ Brexit meeting with Ursula von der Leyen ‘cancelled’
+King’s Brexit meeting with Ursula von der Leyen ‘cancelled’

 But he would come under intense pressure if he does not give them an explicit vote, amid fears there could be a rebellion.

-The King could have played a major role in the final part of the protocol negotiations if his meeting with Ms von der Leyen had gone ahead.
+The King could have played a symbolic role in the final part of the protocol negotiations if his meeting with Ms von der Leyen had gone ahead, although there is no suggestion he would be part of negotiations.

-Discussions were also had about calling the deal “the Windsor Agreement”, Sky News reports.

-Involvement of the King in negotiations would likely be controversial, attracting allegations that he is being dragged into politics.
+Any involvement of the King would likely be controversial, attracting allegations that he is being dragged into politics.

-However, the King’s involvement could have encouraged support from unionists who have been incensed by the trade barriers Brexit has created between Northern Ireland and the rest of the United Kingdom.

-UK politicians and official and senior EU figures were aware of the event that had been due to take place at Windsor on Saturday afternoon.
+UK politicians and official and senior EU figures were reportred to be aware of the event that had been due to take place at Windsor on Saturday afternoon.

 Foreign Secretary James Cleverly indicated that ministers will not sign off on a deal over the protocol with Brussels until the DUP’s concerns are addressed.